How to Prevent Fence Post Rot September 28, 2023 Comments: 0

 Keep Leaves and Debris Away from Your Fence

 Leaves and debris stacked against your fence collect moisture causing wooden fences to rot.
 Maintain falling leaves by raking them to the center of your yard.
 This is especially important before the snow falls in Pittsburgh—causing additional moisture, which will wreak havoc on your fence.

 Wash your Fence

 It may seem unnecessary, but rain simply won’t do the trick of washing your fence.
 Keeping your fence clean of fungus, insect infestations, etc. will help to prevent fence rot.
 Regularly, clean your wooden fence with a pressure washer (on low setting) or hose down after wiping with a solution of bleach and water.

 Fence Installation and Repair in Pittsburgh

-As western Pennsylvania’s premier fencing provider, Pittsburgh Fence Co, Inc. is available to answer any questions regarding fence installations, fence maintenance and fence rot.
-We have been delivering top-tier quality craftsmanship to residential properties in Allegheny, Beaver, Butler, Washington and Westmoreland Counties for over 50 years.
-With Pittsburgh Fence Co, Inc., you can expect your fence investment to be an attractive, safe, long-lasting and secure addition to your outdoor space for years to come.
+As western Pennsylvania’s premier fencing provider, Pittsburgh Fence Co, Inc. is available to answer any questions regarding fence installations, fence maintenance, and fence post rot.
+We have been delivering top-tier quality craftsmanship to residential properties in Allegheny, Beaver, Butler, Washington, and Westmoreland Counties for over 50 years.
+With Pittsburgh Fence Co, Inc., you can expect your fence investment to be an attractive, safe, long-lasting, and secure addition to your outdoor space for years to come.

 Contact one of our four offices today to speak with our team: